What do we rate?

 Can this system be used for other organizations as well?

-The Transparify rating system could be used to assess additional think tanks currently not covered by us, or other organizations such as NGOs and advocacy organizations.
+The Transparify rating system can be used to assess additional think tanks currently not covered by us, or other organizations such as NGOs and advocacy organizations.
 The basic questionnaire is available here, and can be used freely (though we'd grateful if you let us know).
+Check our 2015 report for an overview of how others have used Transparify's method to rate nearly 200 additional institutions, around the world.

 What are Transparify's future steps?